 In Europe Country, the nominal voltage level is 230 V and the permitted variations will allow supplies to remain at 240 V and 220 V. Fuse-links will mark 230 V may have been designed originally for use with higher or lower level voltages and any problems may therefore arise when replacing fuse-links because a device manufactured for use at 220 V level would not be safe to use on a level of 240 V system.

 If fuse-link designed for 240 V could safely be used at 220 V level systems.
 This type of considerations can apply where the voltage is changed from 415 V to 400 V or 660 V to 690 V systems.

 Fuse Current Ratings:

-Generally the rated current for a Fuse is the maximum current that a fuse-link can carry out indefinitely without any deterioration.
-Current rating must printed on a fuse-link applies only at the temperatures below a particular value.
-Sometime de-rating may be necessary at high the ambient temperatures and where fuses are mounted in a hot locations like an enclosure with other heat generating equipment.
+Generally, the rated current for a Fuse is the maximum current that a fuse-link can carry out indefinitely without any deterioration.
+The current rating must be printed on a fuse-link applies only at the temperatures below a particular value.
+Sometime de-rating may be necessary at high the ambient temperatures and where fuses are mounted in a hot location like an enclosure with other heat generating equipment.

 It is undesirable to have a proliferation of current ratings and therefore particular ratings are specified in standards.
 In a general tendency, particularly in the IEC standards to follow the R10 series or if necessary the R20 series may be used.